 5. Financial Consequences of Pouring Oil into the Drain

 It is very expensive to remove cooking oil from your drain line.
 It is one of the major expenses for any homeowner.
 Plumbers are usually charged 200 to 400 dollars for the first hour of their labour for removing cooking oil.
 If sewers back up into your home because of clogging by cooking oil, then it costs you much more, and even your costly property can lose its value.
-With that, cooking at home not only faces financial problems due to this, but commercial food venues also face these types of consequences, and one of the major issues is that these kinds of problems for not discharging used cooking oil in a safe wayone dollar left and an empty pocket can lead to the shutdown of negligent restaurants.
+With that, cooking at home not only faces financial problems due to this, but commercial food venues also face these types of consequences, and one of the major issues is that these kinds of problems for not discharging used cooking oil in a safe way can lead to the shutdown of negligent restaurants.

 Related Articles: